mantidproject/mantid/docs/source/release/v3.13.0/framework.rst

 - Fixed a bug where the values entered for basis vector properties in :ref:`BinMD <algm-BinMD>` were not being remembered.
 - Fixed a bug which prevented :ref:`Load <algm-Load>` and :ref:`LoadAndMerge <algm-Load>` from parsing advanced run ranges such as ``1-3+5-7+10+15-20``.

-New
-###

-- Algorithm :ref:`FitPeaks <algm-FitPeaks>` is implemented as a generalized multiple-spectra multiple-peak fitting algorithm.

 Python
 ------